NCAR/SWM/swm_rust/README.md

 # SWM - Rust implementation

-This folder houses source code and project informatin for the Rust implementation of the SWM mini-app.
+This folder houses source code and project information for the Rust implementation of the SWM mini-app.
 General information about Rust can be found [here](https://doc.rust-lang.org/book/ch01-00-getting-started.html).

 The Rust-lang book has an extensive programming guide [online](https://doc.rust-lang.org/book/ch03-00-common-programming-concepts.html).